 The Snooper function enables the replication of messages under a Queue/Topic to another Queue/Topic.

 The Queue/Topic on which snooping is desired can be added by right-clicking on Snooper/Queues/Topics nodes and selecting Add/Remove Destinations option.
-A dialog box appears where the destination list is displayed.
+A dialog box is displayed, as shown in Figure 10, where the destination list is displayed.
 Destinations may be added or removed from this list.

 Figure 11: Add/Remove destinations